ab604/lung-global-supplement/README.md

 | `gene` | HGNC gene symbol |
 | `sample_id` the donor id or donor id suffixed with `T` for tumour or `N` for NAT samples | Normalised top 3 peptide intensity from Peaks |

-Peaks normalised Top 3 peptide intensities Table information
+Peaks normalised top 3 peptide intensities Table information

-## DEqMS
+## Differential protein expression with DEqMS

+The normalised top 3 peptide intensities were filtered to remove any proteins for which there were more than two missing values across the samples.
+Differential protein expression (DEP) was then calculated with DEqMS using the default steps (“DEqMS,” n.d.).

-Tables S13-15 “DEqMS” (n.d.)
+Tables S13-15 contain the outputs of DEqMS.

                       File
                       Table-S13-DEqMS-DEP-LUAD-vs-NAT.csv